phusion/passenger/doc/Packaging.txt.md

 with some (but not all) source files.
 This is because when you run Phusion Passenger with a different Ruby interpreter than the packager intended, Phusion Passenger must be able to compile a new Ruby extension for that Ruby interpreter.
-This configuration does not however allow compiling against a different Apache or Nginx version than the packager intended.
+This configuration does not however allow compiling against a different Apache version than the packager intended (but does allow compiling against a different Nginx version).

 In this configuration, files can be scattered anywhere throughout the filesystem.
 This way Phusion Passenger can be packaged in an FHS-compliant way.
 The exact locations